 On 1 May, people throughout Germany celebrate the end of the cold season.
 A number of colourful customs and traditions get people out of their houses.
 But the day also has political significance: Many trade unions stage campaigns and events to draw attention to the importance of the workers’ movement.

-Winter 2012/2013 was unusually long and cold in Germany, so people are particularly looking forward to spring this year.
+Like every year, this winter was long and cold in Germany, so people are particularly looking forward to spring this year.
 1 May is a very special day in this context.
 Germany has a large number of colourful traditions for the May holiday to celebrate the start of the warmer season and clear out the last vestiges of the dark months.

 Dance into May

 Celebrations already begin on the evening before 1 May.
 In many areas of Germany, young men put a ‘May tree’ in front of their girlfriend’s window during the night.
 These are usually young birch trees decorated with colourful ribbons.
 The young men go into the woods and cut down the birch trees themselves, under the strict watch of the foresters.
 Incidentally, in leap years (i.e. years in which February has 29 days), it is the young women who get a May tree or a ‘May heart’ for their sweetheart.
 On 30 April, there are numerous dances in the towns and villages, known as ‘dance into May’.
 These may be fairly traditional celebrations, but an increasing number of clubs now organise May parties.